-1.6.3 Public Involvement on this Draft DARP/EA and Addendum
+1.6.3 Public Involvement on the Draft DARP/EA and Addendum

-This Draft DARP/EA and Addendum provides information about the nature and extent of natural resource injuries resulting from the Raphael Pass Oil Spill and Goodrich Barge Grounding, respectively, and identifies a preferred restoration alternative proposed to address resources injured from each incident.
+The Draft DARP/EA and Addendum provided information about the nature and extent of natural resource injuries resulting from the Raphael Pass Oil Spill and Goodrich Barge Grounding, respectively, and identified a preferred restoration alternative proposed to address resources injured from each incident.
 Public review of the Draft DARP/EA and Addendum is an integral component of the Restoration Planning Phase.
 Public comment is consistent with all state and federal laws and regulations that apply to the NRDA process, including Section 1006 of OPA, the NRDA regulations at 15 CFR Part 990 and OSPRA at LAC 43:XXIX.101 et seq., NEPA (42 USC §4371 et seq.), and the regulations implementing NEPA (40 CFR §1500 et seq.).

-This Draft DARP/EA and Addendum is available to the public for a 30-day comment period, which will begin on the date of the public notice announcing its availability.
-After the public comment period has ended, all comments received will be evaluated by the Natural Resource Trustees for each incident and summarized in a Final DARP/EA and Addendum.
-The Natural Resource Trustees for either incident may decide to revise the preferred alternative based on comments received.
-An additional opportunity for public review will be provided if significant changes are made to the Draft DARP/EA and Addendum based on the initial public comments.
-Similarly, if there is a significant change to any of the restoration projects selected in the Final DARP/EA and Addendum, the Natural Resource Trustees for each incident would consider the need to develop a restoration plan amendment/addendum and/or additional environmental analyses in accordance with OPA and NEPA regulations, which typically require a supplemental NEPA analysis be prepared if new information arises that would substantively impact previous decision-making or if there is a substantial change to a selected restoration project (40 CFR §1502(9)(d)).
+The Draft DARP/EA and Addendum was available to the public for a 30-day comment period, which began on October 20, 2024 with the notice announcing its availability and closing on November 19, 2024.
+No comments were received, so no significant changes were made to the draft plan in developing this Final DARP/ EA and Addendum.
+If there is a significant change to any of the restoration projects selected in this Final DARP/EA and Addendum, the Natural Resource Trustees for each incident would consider the need to develop a restoration plan amendment/addendum and/or additional environmental analyses in accordance with OPA and NEPA regulations, which typically require a supplemental NEPA analysis be prepared if new information arises that would substantively impact previous decision-making or if there is a substantial change to a selected restoration project (40 CFR §1502(9)(d)).
 Project changes not deemed significant could be outlined in a supplemental information report, or similar type document, for posting to the Administrative Record.